 Two Nights Before Roasting

-- Find a clean container that is large enough to hold the whole turkey plus approximately 2 gallons of liquid.
-This can be a large stock pot or brining bag.
-Make sure this container will also fit in the fridge while the turkey is being brined.
+- Find a clean container large enough to hold the whole turkey plus approximately 2 gallons of liquid.
+This can be a large stock pot or brining bag that will also fit in the fridge while the turkey is being brined.

-- In a large pot (this can be the stock pot you will be brining the turkey in) combine the apple cider, brown sugar, salt, garlic, peppercorns, bay leaves, vegetable broth and ginger beer.
+- In a large pot (this can be the stock pot for brining) combine the apple cider, brown sugar, salt, garlic, peppercorns, bay leaves, vegetable broth, and ginger beer.

 - Squeeze as much juice from orange halves into the pot and then add the squeezed orange halves.